Last updated: 15 June 2023

 Believe it or not, the biggest breakthroughs in online banking don’t come from one-time inventions, nor are they the product of a single flash of inspiration.
 In reality, eBanking has gotten to the point where it is mainly because of collaborative efforts.
 When multiple institutions join forces, there is no barrier that can’t be broken.
 German powerhouse Giropay is a clear example.
 The first decade of this century was pretty much the Wild West when it came to online security.
 German banks saw this issue as the foremost obstacle standing between them and the expansion of the whole industry.
 Thus, they joined forces in creating a payment method that protects users’ information, all while providing the desired level of efficiency.

-Giropay turned out to be a hit, especially amongst casino players.
+Giropay turned out to be a hit, especially amongst casino, poker, and sports betting enthusiasts.
 Our job today is to see where this platform stands in 2020, whether it’s a viable way to make deposits, and if you should use it.
-Our in-depth Giropay review should cover that, including the best online casinos offering this particular payment method.
+Our in-depth review should cover that, including the best online casinos that accept Giropay.
 Once you’re done reading, you’ll know if this is the platform for you.
 Good luck!

 Founded in 2005, Giropay has become a true German success story.
 Initially, the brand was the result of a joint effort by Postbank (the retail division of Deutsche Bank), the German Savings Banks Group, and the German Cooperative Financial Services Network.
 Right off this bat, this collaboration put Giropay above most other fintech brands.
 Bank consortium are far from a rarity nowadays, but the situation was far different in the early 2000s.
 Not too many traditional banks were willing to go online, as many people were still sceptical when it came to using the internet for their banking needs.